RULES OF THE GAME

 server may put the ball into play anywhere between the right and left sideline

-and from behind the end line (or the acceptable limit, determined above).
+and from behind the service line (or the acceptable limit, see section 2.4 above).

 2.6.
 The

 server must clearly release or throw the ball before contact.
-First violation
+You cannot hit the

 should result in a warning.
-Subsequent violations result in loss of rally.
+Subsequent release violations result in loss of rally.

 2.8.
 Service